linsalrob/sphae/README.md

    ```

 2. [Sphae v1.5.2-noDB](https://hub.docker.com/repository/docker/npbhavya/sphae)
-   This version, doesnt come with databases
+   This version, doesnt come with databases.
+So the first step would be download the databases locally and save them to one directory `<path/to/databases>`.

    Here are the commands to download sphae container
     ```